 1/01 – 8/05

 Deputy Director of the Governance and Civil Society Unit, The Ford Foundation (8/01-8/05) and Program Officer, US Civil Society Program (1/01-8/05).
-New York, NY.
-Served on Foundation’s leadership team for the Peace and Social Justice Program to lead global program on Governance and Civil Society; developed innovative global and national funding initiatives; budget development for Unit; managed national initiatives and evaluation projects; extensive global travel and representation of Foundation.
+New York NY.
+Served on Foundation’s leadership team for the Peace and Social Justice Program and managed grantmaking for the US Civil Society Program.

 9/86 – 12/92